-This years APWA Big Bend’s Annual Project Award Banquet will be held on March 2, 2017.
-The cost of tickets is $25 per person and $40 per couple.
+Next year will be the APWA Big Bend’s 12th Annual Project Award Banquet that will be held on March 5, 2020.
+The event will take place at Goodwood Museum.
+The cost of tickets is $30 per person.
 Mr. Deji Ajose-Adeogun, is our Banquet Committee Chairman.
-This year we will have our event at the Sheraton Hotel.
-Please RSVP to firstname.lastname@example.org

-This year we recognize those who won “Project of the year” awards as well as those members of the Big Bend APWA who had their anniversaries this year.
-Last year we celebrated those members who have been national members for 5, 15 and 30 years.
-Last year Tony Park was given a lifetime membership by APWA.
+The Banquet is to recognize those who will win “Project of the year” awards as well as recognize those members of the Big Bend APWA who had their anniversaries.
+In 2015 year Tony Park was given a lifetime membership by APWA.

 Click Here to go to our Photo Gallery and look at some past Awards Banquet photographs.

 - Woodside Heights Waster Water Retrofit Less Than $5 M ENVIRONMENTAL

 - Lower Central Drainage Ditch Erosion Control $5 M Less Than $25 M ENVIRONMENTAL